Lucy Shepherd

-Lucy Shepherd (born 14 November 1998) is an English professional soccer player who plays as a forward for USL Super League club Dallas Trinity.
+Lucy Shepherd (born 14 November 1998) is an English professional football player who plays as a forward for Portsmouth.
 She played college soccer for Hofstra Pride.
 She has previously played for the London City Lionesses and Blackburn Rovers.

 Early life

 Shepherd began her football career on boys' teams, where she was frequently the only girl.
 At age 12, a rule prohibiting girls from playing on boys' teams came into effect.
 During one of her last matches with the boys' team, a scout noticed her that ending up leading to her recruitment into Aston Villa's youth team.

 Shepherd spent eight years with Aston Villa' and became the first Villa player to score in an FA Youth Cup final.
 She also played for the first team at Aston Villa for two years.

 College career

-Hofstra Pride, 2017–2021

 Shepherd joined the Hofstra Pride in 2017, a year after the team finished with a 4–5 record in the Colonial Athletic Association (now the Coastal Athletic Association; CAA).
 Over the next four seasons, Shepherd helped lead Hofstra to four consecutive CAA conference titles as well as helping Hofstra advance to the second round of the NCAA Women's Division I Tournament on three occasions.